Travelling By Rail

 If you are travelling by bus or bike once you arrive at a station, you may find these links useful:

-From November 2018, there is an independent Rail Ombudsman service that you can use if your complaint hasn't been dealt with satisfactorily by the train company:
+There is an independent Rail Ombudsman service that you can use if your complaint hasn't been dealt with satisfactorily by the train company:

 Telephone: 0330 094 0362